xnmeet/react-scan/README.md

 > Looking for [React Native](https://github.com/aidenybai/react-scan/pull/23)?

-If you don't have a localv version of the site, you can use the CLI.
+If you don't have a local version of the site, you can use the CLI.
 This will spin up an isolated browser instance which you can interact or use React Scan with.

 ```bash
 npx react-scan@latest http://localhost:3000